 Templates

-All outputs from EGI-Engage should use EGI-Engage templates available on main website under Logo and templates section.
+All outputs from EGI-Engage, e.g,. project deliverable, presentations, and technical reports, should use EGI-Engage templates available on main website under Logo and templates section.

 Acknowledgement

-Following acknowledgement statements should be used for EGI-Engage outputs unless the output already uses one of the recognised project templates, where appropriate acknowledgements are already included:
+The following acknowledgement statements should be used for EGI-Engage outputs unless the output already uses one of the recognised project templates, where appropriate acknowledgements are already included:

-For all materials this statement should be used for materials such as documents, presentations and reports:
+For materials such as documents, presentations and reports, this statement should be used:

 This material by Parties of the EGI-Engage Consortium is licensed under a Creative Commons Attribution 4.0 International License.
 The EGI-Engage project is co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142 http://go.egi.eu/eng